 People complete the degree and go to different graduate programs or work situations.
-Remember that it's pretty hard to receive a B.A. and then get hired into a regular, life-long job.
-But upon completing a JS Major or even a JS Minor, you can tell a potential employer about your skill set:
+Upon completing a JS Major or Minor, you can tell a potential employer about your skill set:

-- First, the JS major and minor build skills in critical thinking and writing, critical historical analysis, socio-cultural analysis and comparative analysis of the "other."
-These skills equip you for many other areas in the academic, business, social-services, law, medicine and professional spheres.
+- Skills in critical thinking and writing, critical historical analysis, socio-cultural analysis and comparative analysis of the "other" equip you for many areas in the academic, business, social-services, law, medicine and professional spheres.

-- Second, the major and minor provides a broad-based foundation of cultural, historical , and artistic background that will help you sharpen your analytical skills and writing.
+- A broad-based cultural, historical, and artistic background will help you sharpen your analytical skills and writing.
 A Jewish Studies degree uses a multidisciplinary approach including philosophy, history, sociology, anthropology, archaeology and theology.

-- Third, your learning prepares you to deal intelligently and sensitively within a multi-cultural society.
-It gives you the cultural literacy background that is needed today in working collaborately with people from different religious, ethnic, racial, and national backgrounds.
+- Cultural literacy prepares you to move intelligently and sensitively through our multi-cultural society.
+You'll work collaboratively with people from different religious, ethnic, racial, and national backgrounds.

-Here are some of the jobs our students got without any graduate work, although they DID have work experience or volunteer internships (that JS set up for them through the JS 390cs course (see http://www.csun.edu/humanities/jewish-studies/service-learning-course)
+Here are some of the jobs our students got without any graduate work.
+They did have work experience or volunteer internships from the JS 390cs course (see http://www.csun.edu/humanities/jewish-studies/service-learning-course)